DCYFC

 Maximum touches on the ball and small spaces provide the foundation to develop technical skills while creating the game understanding necessary to become a complete and elite player.

 Small spaces allow you to play the game inside the bigger game.
 Watch a professional match.
 It's about the game inside the game.
 It's about players and their movement on a chess board.
 It's creating the right shapes to maintain possession, properly defend and how and when to attack.
-It also focuses on transition -- when a team loses the ball, you regain control, look up and build a quick counterattack by an immediate forward one-touch pass to a target player.
+It also focuses on transition -- when a team loses the ball, you regain control, look up and build a quick counterattack (i.e. by an immediate forward one-touch pass to a target player).
 This is precisely what the DCYFC system seeks to accomplish.

-Ask AND any world class soccer player will tell you that small fields allowed them to develop their technical skills, first touch and game understanding.
+Any world class soccer player will tell you that small fields allowed them to develop their technical skills, first touch and game understanding.
 It is still incredible to us that 13 and even 14 year olds are playing competitive league matches on 100 x 50 yard fields.
 It is a disaster for teaching how the game should and needs to be played.

 YOU LEARN FROM PLAYING THE GAME & SPORTS SCIENCE